FAQ

 “Council is of the opinion that the ASP as proposed does not have sufficient merit to be supported, particularly with respect to the development in the Bow River Valley.
 While the density and form proposed is in general alignment with municipal and regional planning frameworks, Council had concerns with the amount of infrastructure that would be necessary to advance to develop the location proposed.”
 (Foothills County Council Minutes, February 1, 2023).

-Walton was founded in 1979 in Calgary and now operates with assets across 28 major North American markets, comprising more than 200 comprehensively planned communities.
-The Canadian business arm of Walton was adversely impacted by the economic downturn of the Alberta economy, triggered by a substantial and sustained drop in energy prices, beginning in and around 2014.
+Walton was founded in 1979 in Calgary.
+The Canadian business of Walton was adversely impacted by the economic downturn of the Alberta economy, triggered by a substantial and sustained drop in energy prices, beginning in and around 2014.
 This recession led to weakened demand, reduced sales, protracted project timing and liquidity restraints.

-The restructuring was planned and focused on the reorganization of certain Walton managed companies, representing only a fraction of Walton business, and was not a liquidation or bankruptcy proceeding.
+The restructuring was planned and focused on the reorganization of certain managed companies and was not a liquidation or bankruptcy proceeding.

 The Companies Creditors Arrangement Act (CCAA) filing was necessary to protect stakeholders, including creditors, employees and shareholders.
 The Oxbow project was not a part of this filing.

-The restructuring plan was approved by the Alberta Court of Queen’s Bench under the CCAA in 2017, and Walton continued business as usual during this restructuring process which resulted in a much stronger and healthier group of companies.
-The restructuring was substantially completed by 2018.
+The restructuring plan was approved by the Court under the CCAA in 2017, and Walton continued business as usual during this restructuring process which resulted in a much stronger and healthier group of companies.

 We have included provisions for the Oxbow community to be comprehensively serviced with water, sanitary, stormwater infrastructure, as well as shallow utilities and municipal services opportunities.

-The Water Treatment Plant, if provided as an alternate solution to tying into the future regional water distribution system, and the Wastewater Treatment Plant will be developer funded and could be transferred to Foothills County management in the future.
+The Water Treatment Plant, if provided as an alternate solution to tying into the future regional water distribution system, and the Wastewater Treatment Plant will be developer funded and could be transferred to Foothills County management in the future should the County seek to control and operate this infrastructure.

 These infrastructure and utility systems will be designed and operated to required Provincial and County environmental standards.